- An irrevocable life insurance trust may provide cash for heirs to settle the estate.

 Many companies won't issue a term policy past a certain age, and most term policies do not extend beyond age 80.
 A universal or whole life policy, on the other hand, can provide coverage for a fixed annual cost for life.

 Universal life policies are generally more flexible in design than whole life policies.
 For example, while whole life policies do provide a guaranteed death benefit, they also generally accumulate significant cash value that can be accessed during the insured’s lifetime.
 But if your main goal is estate planning and you are focused on a guaranteed death benefit, then universal life may be the preferred choice, as those policies can often be designed to be less expensive than whole life.

 Strength of issuer.
-“Because an ILIT could be in force for 20 years, 30 years, or even longer, it’s vital for the grantor to have confidence that the issuer of the life insurance policy is a solid company and not likely to go out of business,” says Robert H. Brown, a senior vice president at Fidelity Investments Life Insurance Company.
+"It's important to research the strength of the life insurance company issuing the policy.
+Because an ILIT could be in force for 30 years or longer, the grantor must have confidence that the insurance company will not go out of business during that time," says Tim Gannon, vice president at Fidelity Investments Life Insurance Company.

 "It's key to find a company that delivers the right balance of low premiums and high-quality credit ratings, so you can have peace of mind regarding your long-term decision," explains Gannon.

 The right trustee.
 Choosing an experienced trustee is critical to administer the ILIT.
 Because of the crucial nature of paying premiums in a timely fashion to keep the policy in force, and handling details such as notifying beneficiaries when money is contributed to the trust, an experienced trustee is vital.
 The cost of setting up and administering the trust should also be an important factor to consider.